cdluminate/cdluminate.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am currently a second-year Ph.D. student in the Electrical and Computer Engineering Dept at Johns Hopkins University.
+I am advised by Prof. Vishal M.
+Patel.
+Prior to this, I graduated from Xidian University with a Bachelor's and Master's degree.
+My research interest lies in computer vision and machine learning, including securing deep neural network performance under distribution shifts.
+I have worked as a research intern with Gang Hua at Wormpex AI Research.

 ## Research Interests